Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2016-03-01/types.md

 ## Serialization
 * **Discriminator**: type

 ### Base Properties
-### Avro
+### AvroSerialization
 #### Properties
-* **properties**: any: The properties that are associated with the Avro serialization type.
+* **properties**: any: Any object
-* **type**: 'Avro' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in Avro format.
+* **type**: 'Avro' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

-### Csv
+### CsvSerialization
 #### Properties
 * **properties**: [CsvSerializationProperties](#csvserializationproperties): The properties that are associated with the CSV serialization type.
-* **type**: 'Csv' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in CSV format.
+* **type**: 'Csv' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

-### Json
+### JsonSerialization
 #### Properties
 * **properties**: [JsonSerializationProperties](#jsonserializationproperties): The properties that are associated with the JSON serialization type.
-* **type**: 'Json' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in JSON format.
+* **type**: 'Json' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

-## Avro
+## AvroSerialization
 ### Properties
-* **properties**: any: The properties that are associated with the Avro serialization type.
+* **properties**: any: Any object
-* **type**: 'Avro' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in Avro format.
+* **type**: 'Avro' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

-## Csv
+## CsvSerialization
 ### Properties
 * **properties**: [CsvSerializationProperties](#csvserializationproperties): The properties that are associated with the CSV serialization type.
-* **type**: 'Csv' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in CSV format.
+* **type**: 'Csv' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

 ## CsvSerializationProperties
 ### Properties
 * **encoding**: 'UTF8': Specifies the encoding of the incoming data in the case of input and the encoding of outgoing data in the case of output.
-Required on PUT (CreateOrReplace) requests.
 * **fieldDelimiter**: string: Specifies the delimiter that will be used to separate comma-separated value (CSV) records.
 See https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-input or https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-output for a list of supported values.
 Required on PUT (CreateOrReplace) requests.

-## Json
+## JsonSerialization
 ### Properties
 * **properties**: [JsonSerializationProperties](#jsonserializationproperties): The properties that are associated with the JSON serialization type.
-* **type**: 'Json' (Required): Describes how data from an input is serialized or how data is serialized when written to an output in JSON format.
+* **type**: 'Json' (Required): Indicates the type of serialization that the input or output uses.
+Required on PUT (CreateOrReplace) requests.

 ## JsonSerializationProperties
 ### Properties
 * **encoding**: 'UTF8': Specifies the encoding of the incoming data in the case of input and the encoding of outgoing data in the case of output.
-Required on PUT (CreateOrReplace) requests.
-* **format**: 'Array' | 'LineSeparated': This property only applies to JSON serialization of outputs only.
-It is not applicable to inputs.
-This property specifies the format of the JSON the output will be written in.
+* **format**: 'Array' | 'LineSeparated': Specifies the format of the JSON the output will be written in.
 The currently supported values are 'lineSeparated' indicating the output will be formatted by having each JSON object separated by a new line and 'array' indicating the output will be formatted as an array of JSON objects.
-Default value is 'lineSeparated' if left null.

-## Reference
+## ReferenceInputProperties
 ### Properties
 * **datasource**: [ReferenceInputDataSource](#referenceinputdatasource): Describes an input data source that contains reference data.
-* **type**: 'Reference' (Required): The properties that are associated with an input containing reference data.
+* **type**: 'Reference' (Required): Indicates whether the input is a source of reference data or stream data.
+Required on PUT (CreateOrReplace) requests.

 ## ReferenceInputDataSource
 * **Discriminator**: type

 ### Base Properties
-### Microsoft.Storage/Blob
+### BlobReferenceInputDataSource
 #### Properties
-* **properties**: [BlobStreamInputDataSourceProperties](#blobstreaminputdatasourceproperties): The properties that are associated with a blob input containing stream data.
+* **properties**: [BlobReferenceInputDataSourceProperties](#blobreferenceinputdatasourceproperties): The properties that are associated with a blob input containing reference data.
-* **type**: 'Microsoft.Storage/Blob' (Required): Describes a blob output data source.
+* **type**: 'Microsoft.Storage/Blob' (Required): Indicates the type of input data source containing reference data.
+Required on PUT (CreateOrReplace) requests.

-## Microsoft.Storage/Blob
+## BlobReferenceInputDataSource
 ### Properties
-* **properties**: [BlobStreamInputDataSourceProperties](#blobstreaminputdatasourceproperties): The properties that are associated with a blob input containing stream data.
+* **properties**: [BlobReferenceInputDataSourceProperties](#blobreferenceinputdatasourceproperties): The properties that are associated with a blob input containing reference data.
-* **type**: 'Microsoft.Storage/Blob' (Required): Describes a blob output data source.
+* **type**: 'Microsoft.Storage/Blob' (Required): Indicates the type of input data source containing reference data.
+Required on PUT (CreateOrReplace) requests.

-## BlobStreamInputDataSourceProperties
+## BlobReferenceInputDataSourceProperties
 ### Properties
 * **container**: string: The name of a container within the associated Storage account.
 This container contains either the blob(s) to be read from or written to.
 Required on PUT (CreateOrReplace) requests.
 * **dateFormat**: string: The date format.
 Wherever {date} appears in pathPattern, the value of this property is used as the date format instead.
 * **pathPattern**: string: The blob path pattern.
 Not a regular expression.
 It represents a pattern against which blob names will be matched to determine whether or not they should be included as input or output to the job.
 See https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-input or https://docs.microsoft.com/en-us/rest/api/streamanalytics/stream-analytics-output for a more detailed explanation and example.
-* **sourcePartitionCount**: int: The partition count of the blob input data source.
-Range 1 - 256.
 * **storageAccounts**: [StorageAccount](#storageaccount)[]: A list of one or more Azure Storage accounts.
 Required on PUT (CreateOrReplace) requests.
 * **timeFormat**: string: The time format.
 Wherever {time} appears in pathPattern, the value of this property is used as the time format instead.